Table of Contents

 - Experience the beauty of Annapurna I in the morning (8,091 meters)

-- You may take in the sights of the Ghandruk, Deurali, Chhomrong, Bamboo, and Himalayan villages, as well as surrounding agricultural farmlands.
+- You may take in the sights of the Ghandruk, Deurali, Chhomrong, Bamboo, Himalayan villages, and surrounding agricultural farmlands.

 - Soar over the Kali Gandaki gorge, the deepest in the world

-- Making it across Thorong La Pass, the world’s widest mountain pass (5,416m)
+- Making it across Thorong La Pass, the world’s most comprehensive mountain pass (5,416m)

 - Trekking up to the world’s highest lake, Tilicho (4,910 m).